-A 150 million EUR bond program with a minimum entry level of £10,000 listed on the Euronext GEM security market of the Irish Stock Exchange.
-It has an institutional grade board of non-executives who make up an independent committee to offer investor’s confidence that all Collateral Managers have had their Series Bonds signed off at the highest level.
+A 350 million EUR bond program listed on the Euronext GEM security market of the Irish Stock Exchange.
+It has an institutional grade Board of Directors who make up an independent committee to offer confidence that all Collateral Managers have had their Bond Series signed off at a high level.
 Audacia Capital PLC has a management team with extensive experience and knowledge of issuing Bonds, corporate governance and corporate finance.

-The PLC is owned in Trust by the Share Trustee, DMS.
+The PLC is owned in Trust by the Share Trustee, Waystone.
 The shares are held in trust for the benefit of an Irish charitable trust, making the structure bankruptcy remote and reducing potential conflicts of interest.
-The Directors are John Ferguson, Charles Goldsmith, Howard Chapman, Patrick Gibbons, Matthew Tracey, and Andrew Murphy.
+The Directors are John Ferguson, Charles Goldsmith, Howard Chapman, Patrick Gibbons, Jamie Prins, and Matthew Tracey.

-A Collateral Obligor, also referred to as a Collateral Manager, or Series Owner is the owner(s) of the individual Bond Series that has been issued by Audacia Capital PLC.
+A Collateral Obligor, also referred to as a Collateral Manager, or Bond Owner is the owner(s) of the individual Bond Series that has been issued by Audacia Capital PLC.
 Each Bond Manager is responsible for the underlying activity, and performance of their own Bond.
 No Series is issued by Audacia Capital PLC unless the Collateral Obligor has undergone a series of diligence checks to ensure the submission will meet the requirements set out by the Irish Stock Exchange.

 A bond is simply an I O U. The Collateral Manager(s) borrow investors money with a promise to pay it back at the end of the term of the Bond.
 Along the way the Collateral Manager will pay a rate of interest (also known as the Coupon).
 The Collateral Managers will use investors money, until they have to pay it back, to grow their business and reach a level where they no longer need to borrow.

-Put simply the risks to the investor are that the Collateral Manager (the borrower) is unable to repay fully (or not at all) the funds they have borrowed.
+Put simply the risks are that the Collateral Manager (the borrower) is unable to repay fully (or not at all) the funds they have borrowed.
 There is also the risk the underlying business may not perform as expected and may not be able to meet the interest payments during the term of the bond.

 initially the Board of Audacia will undertake a diligence process on the underlying business and the personnel running it.
 After this a business plan, two years audited accounts and full financial projections are required to satisfy the Irish Stock Exchange of the ability of the Bond owner to be able to service the debt (pay its interest) and to repay the debt at maturity.

 Audacia is the Issuer only.
-Audacia has no involvement in the investment management of the underlying bond.
+Audacia has no involvement in the investment management of the underlying bond series.
 Audacia undertakes no regulated activity and any investor should undertake their own research before investing in any corporate bond as there are inherent risks with all bonds.

 Audacia are the Issuer only and cannot specify the variables that best suit your business.
-However we will work with you to determine the level of coupon (taking into account, cash retention, operating expenses, and marketing fees) which your business can sustain and which provides a realistic ability to repay investors.
+Our team will work with you to determine the level of coupon (taking into account, cash retention, operating expenses, and marketing fees) which your business can sustain and which provides a realistic ability to repay investors.

-The bond manager can only deploy bondholder funds subject to satisfying the Board of the PLC and the Security Trustees (DMS Ireland) processes and criteria.
+The bond manager can only deploy bondholder funds subject to satisfying the Board of the PLC and the Security Trustees (Waystone) processes and criteria.
 This includes a demonstrable means to pay interest and recover loans, interest and fees.

 Investing in a Bond for a fixed term usually requires the investor to go the full term.
-Bonds issued by Audacia Capital (Ireland) are available to be traded, have a 30 day redemption period, and the issuer retains 8% of the Bonds funds in Cash to provide additional liquidity and security to investors.
-Investors should be made aware that exiting a Bond before the end of the term is not a right and there is no obligation to accept a redemption request before the maturity date.
+Bonds issued by Audacia Capital (Ireland) are available to be traded, and the issuer retains up to 8% of the Bonds funds in Cash to provide additional liquidity and security to investors.
+Investors must be aware that exiting a Bond before the end of the term is not a right and there is no obligation to accept a redemption request before the maturity date.
 Should such a request be accepted, investors must be made aware that the investment will incur penalties which can be significant, especially in the early years.